Polini Thor information for the common models

 The Thor models share a common design and many parts.
-If you cannot find the info you need below or on the individual Thor model pages, check the Top 80 section for a wealth of info that is common to all Italian paramotors.
+Individual models have different parts, depending on the model year.
+If you cannot find the info you need below or on the individual Thor model pages, check the Top 80 page or the General page for a wealth of info that is common to all Italian paramotors.

 Air box – the air box usually has an internal air filter.
 It must *NOT* be saturated with oil.
 It is unnecessary and can restrict air flow into the engine.
-Periodically wash the filter in hot soapy water.
+Periodically wash the filter in hot soapy water, as needed.

-Air box support problems – The air box tends to slip crossways onto the carburetor and leak after the engine is run for some hours.
+Air box support problems on some models – The air box tends to slip crossways onto the carburetor and leak after the engine is run for some hours.
 Here's the fix.

 Air filter – see "Air box" above